PelionIoT/meta-mbl/docs/walkthrough.md

 ## Introduction

-This document provides instructions for building Mbed Linux with the meta-mbl-internal-extras layer (which provides Mbed Cloud Client) and explains how to do a firmware update over the air.
+This document provides instructions for building Mbed Linux with the meta-mbl-restricted-extras layer (which provides Mbed Cloud Client) and explains how to do a firmware update over the air.
 It describes the end-to-end process from preparing your environment to updating your device's firmware.

 Warp7 and Raspberry Pi 3 boards are currently supported.

+## Document versions

+This document contains instructions for building the `master` branch of Mbed Linux OS.
+Instructions for building other branches are on those branches themselves.
+To build the latest stable branch of Mbed Linux OS, see the [the `alpha` branch walkthrough][mbl-alpha-walkthrough].

 ## Disclaimer